JosephPScott/Hydrogen-S-state-2-photon/README.md

 - "Continuum_corrections.py" - imp, numpy 2.3.3, scipy 1.16.2, matplotlib 3.10.6.

 Note that some functions were originally written using the scipy.misc.derivative() function which has since been removed.
 This has been replaced with appropriate use of scipy.optimize.approx_fprime(), the original lines have been commented out and can be re-enabled if desired.

+The pyproject.toml file lists the version numbers used in development as they are the earliest versions known to be compatible.

 ## Authors
 Joseph P. Scott